telefonicaid/fiware-skuld/README.rst

 -phase4: ``phase4_change_category.py``.
 Change the type of user from trial to
       basic.
 This script requires the admin credential.
 It reads the file ``users_to_delete.txt``.
+Users of type basic cannot access the cloud portal anymore (however, the resources created are still available).
-Please, note that phase4 script must no be executed for each region, but only once, at the end of the process.
+      Please, note that this script must no be executed for each region, but only once.

 It is very important to note that phase2 and phase3 use the output of previous phases scripts without checking again if the user is still a trial user.
 Therefore